-Laser cutting is now an extremely common process in many sectors, being used widely in manufacturing plants, for laser surgery and even as a means of art.
-But, despite this widespread use, laser cutting, along with all laser processes, remains as somewhat of a relatively new technology.
+Laser cutting is now an extremely common process in many sectors, being used widely in manufacturing plants, for laser-based surgery and even as a means of art.
+But, despite this widespread use, cutting along with all laser processes, remains as somewhat of a relatively new technology.
 We have covered the short history of laser cutting below.

 Many of the laser processes that we are familiar with are extremely similar, and one laser is capable of performing multiple processes.
 For example, a cutting laser can also be used for laser engraving, laser marking, and laser drilling.

 Because of this, the history of each of the laser processes is fairly entwined.
 The first actual working laser dated back to 1960, but it didn’t really have much use at that time, and was instead described as

 However, the capabilities of the laser beam were clear.
 Its ability to deliver an intense, narrow beam of light of only a single wavelength meant it had potential uses for dozens of industries.

 The new discoveries of the laser beam at this time caused a stir in the scientific community, and indeed the general public; people were unsure of just exactly how far these lasers could go.
 Talks of laser beam “death rays” frequented front pages of national newspapers.